SanaMobile/sanamobile.github.io/_users/server_guide.md

         sudo apt-get install sana-mds

-3. Follow the prompts to configure the Sana middlware, MDS
+3. Follow the prompts to configure the Sana middleware, MDS
 4. Open a web browser to your host-e.g. ```https://localhost/openmrs```
 to initialize and configure OpenMRS.